ros2-t1/global-cam/README.md

-# global-cam
-# YOLO and ArUco Stream with ROS2 Integration
+# Global Camera YOLO and ArUco Stream with ROS2 Integration

 This project provides a real-time video stream processing application that combines YOLO object detection and ArUco marker detection.
 It leverages multi-threading for efficient camera frame acquisition and publishes detection results to ROS2 topics.
 The application also applies perspective transformation to a specific region of interest and visualizes the results.